R v Smith (1987): Background

-Opinion of the Court
+Decision of the Supreme Court

+The Supreme Court ruled 5-1 (Note: The appeal was heard by a panel of seven judges, but Justice Chouinard died before the court gave its decision.
+He did not participate in the reasons.) in favour of allowing the accused's appeal, but there was no clear majority on the reasons for doing so.

+Plurality reasons of Lamer

-Justice Lamer, writing for the majority, held that the sentencing provision violated section 12 of the Charter.
+Justice Lamer, writing for himself and Chief Justice Dickson, held that the sentencing provision violated section 12 of the Charter.
 He noted that when it came to mandatory sentencing it is very important that deference be given except where it is grossly disproportionate.
 To assess the provision the court should consider both the gravity of the offence, the particular facts of the case, as well as the offender's personal characteristics.
 The characteristics are particularly important.
 Lamer speculated that even a young person caught bringing a single joint across the border will be subject to the sentencing provision.
 This, said Lamer, would subject the first time offender to cruel and unusual punishment.

 On applying the section 1 test to the violation, it was found that the provision was rationally connected to the pressing objective of deterring drugs importation, but it failed to be proportional.
 Thus, it was struck down.

 Dissent

-Justice McIntyre, on dissent, objected on a number of grounds.
-He did not like Lamer's speculation of the first time offender.
+Justice McIntyre, in dissent, objected on a number of grounds.
+He did not like Lamer's speculation about the first time offender.
 Smith was a multiple offender and had imported enough narcotics that it was not cruel and unusual to sentence him for over seven years.
-The standard for cruel and unusual punishment should be based on public outrage and the degradation of the offenders dignity, none of which was found.
+The standard for cruel and unusual punishment should be based on public outrage and the degradation of the offender's dignity, none of which was found.